georstat/react-native-image-cache/README.md

 5. Run a while loop and keep deleting files so long as the current cache size (step 4) is larger than the size required to trigger cache pruning (`cacheLimit` value).
 6. All steps above will run only if the image is not already cached, it runs after downloading a new image into the cache.

-Pruning has been benchmarked on iOS simulator with 5.7MB ~5.000 files on cache without any issues.
+Pruning has been benchmarked on iOS simulator with a 5.7MB image and ~5.000 copies of it on cache without any issues.
 Please note that the pruning speed/performance might differ among devices.
 Use `cacheLimit` wisely and do not set a big value.

-If you want to run your own tests on simulator then the cached images are stored in this location on a Mac: `/Users/<your_name>/Library/Developer/CoreSimulator/Devices/<simulator_device_id>/ data/Containers/Data/Application/<application_id>/Library/Caches/images_cache`, just copy and paste multiple images in there, there's no need to download them via the app.
+If you want to run your own tests on simulator then the cached images are stored in this location on a Mac:
+`/Users/<your_name>/Library/Developer/CoreSimulator/Devices/<simulator_device_id>/
+data/Containers/Data/Application/<application_id>/Library/Caches/images_cache`,
+just copy and paste multiple images in there, there's no need to download them via the app.

 #### Directory constants, choose wisely: ([react-native-file-access docs](https://github.com/alpha0010/react-native-file-access#directory-constants))